candi-date-xyz/candi-date/README.md

  * Once you have logged into github and made a clone of this repo.
 Install VS

- Linking crypto wallets and ending the toil of clown coding exercises letting several companies participate in a hiring cycle offering crypto-bounties to their projects.
-Potentially wager on your mates by providing validation of high level details (reference checks, etc.) for my mates who I've worked with over the years or are seeing this on my LinkedIn profile - this is intended to be a disruptive prototype. ⚠️ WARNING: If you are in the recruiting-industry you are here playing with disruptive dynamite right now! 🧨

  Free to use and payment is strictly on the honor policy in the way the game is played.
 The application itself uses the git protocol hash from the log of emoji feedback as a way to index & reward participation.
 This is common on sites like discord and in organizations.

 I will now attempt to explain that which does not yet exist.
 Please bear with me.
 Why I am building this, the audience and how it will be used concurrently.
 The types of people who may use this application are technical people who are keen to do tasks or are looking for work.

-😍 Getting rejected while hiring sucks.
-Investing the time is distracting.
-Interviewing is a full time unpaid job, going through the application, then getting rejected or never hearing back, what is the status blabla, such and such couldn't make xyz meeting blabla.
-It's bullsh*t.
-So this coin-operated machine is a crypto-graphic "Staked" (🥩) system, which means it's pay at the end (after success), honor policy as a way to encourage participation in good-faith, explaining to HR/Recruiters is the primary audience who will read this email, getting referred here from my Job/Spam email filter / offering back with a crypto-api driven AI Auto-Responder &  screening service.

-This is planned as an oregon trail CLI driven system, that can run on any computer or device for universal accessibility with each device having a different role for a many-factor authentication "Mfa" custodial crypto-currency wallets for beginners Gentle Introduction to build your own AI Autoresponder HOWTO.

 Dear Recruiters, I will pay you in crypto-currency to answer these questions and screen these emails better, with a higher degree of word precision and with less repetition (the answers don't change, so this does a better job screening, asynchronously via chat)